apache/arrow/docs/source/python/api/compute.rst

 --------------------

-Cumulative functions are vector functions that perform a running accumulation on their input using a given binary associative operation with an identidy element (a monoid) and output an array containing the corresponding intermediate running values.
+Cumulative functions are vector functions that perform a running accumulation on their input using a given binary associative operation with an identity element (a monoid) and output an array containing the corresponding intermediate running values.
 The input is expected to be of numeric type.
 By default these functions do not detect overflow.
 They are also